-- 1) Success in the trading is highly dependent on the costs of the balancing power needed due to forecast errors - 2) 5% of the cases, where there are large forecast errors are responsible for 95% of the costs in a month or a year. - 3) Reducing these costs is more important than improving the general forecast by 1-2%.
+1) Success in trading is highly dependent on the costs of balancing power needed due to forecast errors

+2) 5% of the cases with large forecast errors are responsible for 95% of the costs over a month/year.

+3) Reducing these costs is more important than improving the general forecast by 1-2%.